2donet/2donet.github.io/index.md

 layout: home
 ---

-# Website for helping ideas
+# ideas to communieties
+Only nonprofit projects
 Because ideas need support we are publicly developing a nonprofit portal for cooperation on them. [about](/about)

 ## Publish description